intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/keras-api-python.md

 ---
 ## **Layers**
-See [here](Layers/core.md) for all the available layers for the new set of Keras-Style API.
+See [here](Layers/core.md) for all the available layers for the Keras-Style API.

 To set the name of a layer, you can either call `set_name(name)` or alternatively specify the argument `name` in the constructor when creating a layer.